DIY Trends Impacting the Home Improvement Industry in 2023

-Here’s a look at what key segments of DIYers had to share about their experiences embarking on home improvement projects and purchasing building products.
+Here’s the latest look at what key segments of DIYers had to share about their experiences embarking on home improvement projects and purchasing building products.
+The results from the full study of DIYers are included in the 2024 Building Products Customer Guide along with results from builders and remodelers, specialty tradespeople, and architects.

 DIY Market Size in the US

 The DIY market represents nearly 100 million households (across both renters and homeowners).
-In 2022, the DIY market is worth just under 6 billion dollars according to market analysis conducted by IHS Markit on behalf of the Home Improvement Research Institute.
+In 2022, the DIY market was worth just under 6 billion dollars according to market analysis conducted by IHS Markit on behalf of the Home Improvement Research Institute.

 Understanding Your Customers